digma-ai/opentelemetry-instrumentation-digma/README.md

 and less repetitive.
 You can use the decorator at the function or class level to specify a span should be automatically created.

+The decorator will automatically add additional context for each span based on the wrapped method.

 Example usage:
 ```python
 @instrument